smart-data-models/dataModel.Battery/StorageBatteryDevice/doc/spec_DE.md

         model: https://schema.org/Text
         type: Property
     lifeCycleNumber:
-      description: 'Number of admissible charge / discharge life cycles.
-The format is structured by a sub-property of 2 items.'
+      description: Number of admissible charge / discharge life cycles.
+The format is structured by a sub-property of 2 items
       properties:
         max:
           minimum: 0